 Apply transfer tape and make sure that it is sealed well to the vinyl.
 The planter does have a slight angle.
 You may find it easier to cut the long strip into smaller portions.
 Test it out before you peel off the transfer tape.

 Then go for it!
-Apply the vinyl and take off the transfer tape.
+Apply the vinyl and slowly peel off the transfer tape.
 Your planters are done!

 Feel free to make all three planters, or pick your favorite one(s).
 I think this is such a simple and fun DIY to upgrade any planter.
-If you follow along on my Instagram you know that I have a plant problem and I’m always in need of new planters!
+You are free to use the SVG files for other planters or other projects too!
+I love these geometric designs and repeating patterns.

-If you are interested in other planter decorating techniques, check out the tutorial I wrote on painted terracotta pots for a custom look!
+If you are interested in other planter decorating techniques, check out the tutorial I wrote on painted terracotta pots with a few tips for making the pots food safe.
+(Great for a herbs, veggies, or fruit plants!
+Looking at you patio gardeners!)

 Or this blog post that I wrote about DIYing your own face planters.